profzei/Matebook-X-Pro-2018/Readme.md

 	- Have used `SSDT-DDGPU.aml` to disable it in order to save power.
 - Fingerprint sensor is not working
 	- Have used `SSDT-UIAC.aml` to disable it in order to save power.
+- Intel Wi-Fi (Intel Wireless 8265/8275) is ~~not (yet)~~ working:
+	- see in Network section](/Network) for instructions to load [`itlwm`](https://github.com/OpenIntelWireless/itlwm) and [`HeliPort`](https://github.com/OpenIntelWireless/HeliPort) to drive our Intel Wi-Fi card: it is still in beta phase, but with support for WPA/WPA2 and 2.4 - 5 GHz bands
-- Intel Wi-Fi (Intel Wireless 8265/8275) is ~~not (yet)~~ working: see in [Network section](/Network) for instructions to load `AppleIntelWiFi.kext` for enabling our Intel Wi-Fi card: it is still in beta phase, but with support for WPA/WPA2 and 2.4 - 5 GHz bands ~~there is hard work and, therefore, some progress in Intel Wi-Fi support.
+	- see in [Network section](/Network) for instructions to load `AppleIntelWiFi.kext` for enabling our Intel Wi-Fi card: it is still in beta phase, but with support for WPA/WPA2 and 2.4 - 5 GHz bands ~~there is hard work and, therefore, some progress in Intel Wi-Fi support.
 Hope to see a fully functional `kext` asap.~~
 	- Previously I bought a USB Wi-Fi dongle: [tp-link](https://www.tp-link.com/it/support/download/tl-wn823n/?utm_medium=select-local#Driver) TL-WN823Nv3 with macOS updated driver support [Wireless-USB-Adapter Driver](https://github.com/chris1111/Wireless-USB-Adapter-Clover/releases)

 ### What's working